aayush598/BackendPilot/README.md

 ## 🎯 Objective

-AI Agent for Automated Backend Code Generation
+I Agent for Automated Backend Code Generation

-Design an AI-powered agent capable of generating complete backend code based on user-provided inputs.
-The agent must accept a natural language description of the project, user-specified backend tech stack (initially supporting only Flask), the operating system (Windows, Linux/Ubuntu, or macOS), and the desired folder path for project setup.
+The AI agent generates complete backend code based on user inputs, including project description, tech stack (initially Flask), OS (Windows, Linux/Ubuntu, macOS), and folder path.
+It offers two modes:

-The system should offer two modes of operation:

-One-Step Solution – Generates the entire backend project in one go.
+One-Step Solution: Generates the entire project at once.

-Step-by-Step Solution – Builds the project incrementally, allowing the user to review and modify each step.
+Step-by-Step Solution: Builds the project incrementally for user review and modification.

-Once inputs are collected, the agent should:

-Generate the folder structure.
+The agent:

-Create setup files and generate prompts for code generation using an AI LLM (Qroq).
+- Creates the folder structure, setup files, and code using AI (Qroq).

-Create main and test code files, validate them through automated testing and linting.
+- Generates main and test files, validates them with automated testing and linting.

-Handle errors intelligently by re-prompting the LLM up to a user-defined retry limit.

-If errors persist, notify the user for manual correction.
+- Handles errors with retries and notifies the user for manual corrections if needed.

-Upon successful generation, the agent should:

-Comment the code for developer understanding.

-Generate detailed backend documentation in PDF format.

-Offer download of the full code as a ZIP file.
+- Comments the code, creates detailed documentation in PDF, and offers the code for download as a ZIP.

-Optionally upload the code to a GitHub repository and deploy it on Render.
+-Optionally uploads to GitHub and deploys to Render.

-The system must ensure a fully automated, intelligent backend development pipeline with options for customization, error recovery, and deployment readiness.
+The system aims to streamline backend development with intelligent automation, error recovery, and deployment readiness.

 ---